busenursahin/autolog2/readme.md

 2. **Reading Log Types**: Implement the logic to read log types from the database table.
 Each log type should have a unique identifier and associated metadata.

-3. **Dynamic Interface and Class Generation**: Use the metadata from the database to dynamically generate C# interfaces and class implementations for each log type.
+3. **Dynamic Class Generation**: Use the metadata from the database to dynamically generate C# classes for each log type.
 These classes will extend the predefined log interface.

 4. **Compile Generated Classes**: Use a code compilation library (such as Roslyn) to compile the dynamically generated classes into separate DLLs.